jpalikowska/Music-AppliedML/README.md

 We provide pretrained CNN models in the [`pretrained_models`](./pretrained_models/) folder to speed up evaluation and avoid long training times.

-All models were trained using the configuration defined in the `config_cnn` dictionary from the notebook.
+All models were trained on the GTZAN dataset using the configuration specified in the **`config_cnn`** dictionary from the notebook.
+Each model was saved along with its configuration and training metrics for reproducibility.
-The only variation is the **number of training epochs**, which is indicated in the filename.
+The only variation from **`config_cnn`** is the number of training epochs, which is reflected in the filename.

 Additionally, the naming convention reflects how `torchvision.transforms` were applied to the dataset: